How to add a progress bar to Confluence pages

 What is a progress bar?

-A progress bar is a visual representation of a user’s progress through a set of steps in Confluence.
+A progress bar is a visual representation of a user’s progress through a set of steps.
 A progress bar gives users the context to track completion and ensure nothing gets missed.
-In Confluence, each step relates to a different page.
+In Confluence, each step on the progress bar relates to a different page.

 How to add a progress bar in Confluence Cloud

-Unfortunately, Confluence doesn’t come with a built-in progress bar macro, so you’ll need the help of a third-party app like Content Formatting Macros for Confluence.
+Unfortunately, Confluence doesn’t come with a built-in progress bar macro, so you’ll need a third-party app like Mosaic: Content Formatting Macros & Templates.

-Try out the Progress Bar macro as part of Content Formatting Macros:
+Try out the Progress Bar macro as part of Mosaic:

-1. Unless you’re linking to external web pages, first create a page in Confluence for every step that you want to include in your progress bar.
+1. Create a Confluence page for every step that you want to include in your progress bar.
+Here’s an example shown on a Confluence page tree:

 3. Click where you’d like the progress to be.
-Then, type /progress bar and select the Progress Bar macro.
+Then start typing /progress bar and select the Progress Bar macro.

 4. In the editor window: